sarahchungwu/organized-me/README.md

 # organized-me

 ## Overview
 Organize Me is a task management tool built with plain JavaScript, styled to function similarly to Trello.
-It's a single-page application that allows users to add tasks and drag them between different status boards, providing a simple and effective way to manage various tasks in daily life
+It's a single-page application that allows users to add tasks and drag them between different status boards, providing a simple and effective way to manage various tasks in daily life.

 ## Technologies Used
 - JavaScript